Handbook of Capture-Recapture Analysis

 Keywords

-capture_recapture, Lincoln- Peterson, Cormack-Jolly-Seber, CJS, robust-design, open population, closed population, survival
+capture_recapture, Lincoln- Peterson, Cormack-Jolly-Seber, CJS, robust-design, open population, closed population, survival, book

 Preview